unraid/lang-ru_RU/README.md

 - tools.txt        -- these are translations for the tools section
 - javascript.txt   -- these are translations for javascript scripts
 - scripts.txt      -- these are translations for local scripts
-- apps.txt         -- these are translations for the CA section
+- apps.txt         -- these are translations for the CA section (in Community Apps folder)
-- ca_settings      -- these are translations for the CA settings
+- ca_settings      -- these are translations for the CA settings (in Community Apps folder)
-- javascript.ca.txt-- these are translations for the CA javascript
+- javascript.ca.txt-- these are translations for the CA javascript (in Community Apps folder)

 All file names are in lowercase and should be included in the repository to make the translations complete.